Vermshi/Security-Research-Project/README.md

 To automatically  run the test engine and execute all tests against the target defined in main2.py ('http://127.0.0.1:8080').
 If the tests successfully runs against the locally running target it will print the test results achieved.
 The GUI for the new code is not available yet.
 But a preview can be seen by running simpleZAP.py.

+### Tests

+Review all running tests and corresponding vulnerabilities in the testsrunning.pdf file